 Whereas in the past they would pay you 0.1 STRONG per day indefinitely they were now tapering rewards.

-On Ethereum nodes for example, you could only earn a maximum of 20 STRNGR after which you node would would shut down.
+On Ethereum nodes, for example, you could only earn a maximum of 20 STRNGR after which your node would shut down.

-Moreover those who were left holding STRONG coin did not know exactly what to do with it.
+Moreover, those who were left holding STRONG coins did not know exactly what to do with them.

 StrongBlock suggested that when they transition to their new in-house blockchain called StrongChain maybe Strong Coin can be used as a governance token.